zbtolon/get-support/ts_managecase.md

 You can't find your cases that you created prior to the enhanced {{site.data.keyword.Bluemix_notm}} platform experience.
 {:shortdesc}

-After goingn to the **Manage cases** tab in the Support Center, you can't find any cases that you created before 2018 Dec 2.
+After going to the **Manage cases** tab in the Support Center, you can't find any cases that you created before 2018 Dec 2.
 {: tsSymptoms}

 Cases that were opened before 2018 Dec 2 are visable only from the **View archived cases**.